 “I thought it was interesting to accompany people in these first six years of adventure, inviting them to cross the imaginary, the narrative, the unexpected, the glitter.
 So I created a playground of emotions that are the same as in the campaigns because they are the most explicit journey into my imagery”.Alessandro Michele, Gucci’s Creative Director

 The digitalization of China has brought a lot of new tools, creating new opportunities.
-Do you want to explore the Chinese luxury market?
+Do you want to explore the Chinese luxury e-commerce landscape?

 GMA can help you with it.
-Our agency is specialized in digital marketing and we have knowledge about Chinese consumer’s habits.
+Our agency is specialized in digital marketing, and we have knowledge about Chinese consumers’ habits.
+We help you with:

-We follow the latest trends and make our services up-to-date to effectively promote your Brand Do not hesitate to contact us for more information, see our case studies and Speak to our Luxury Expert.
+Do not hesitate to contact us for more information, see our case studies and speak to our Luxury Expert.